fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 chartPresent: false
 ---

 FusionCharts Suite XT includes the **FusionCharts Ruby on Rails** wrapper that lets you create interactive, data-driven charts.
-It lets you generate the required JavaScript and HTML code as a string on the server, which is then used to render charts on a browser page.
+It lets you generate the required JavaScript and HTML code as a string on the server, which is then used to render charts on a browser.

 In this article, we will show you how you can download and install the **FusionCharts Ruby on Rails** wrapper and all the other dependencies on your system.